-- further reduce the release of capital from CCHL, or - maintain the \$600 million capital release and reduce our debt levels, or - maintain the \$600 million capital release and further reduce rates.
+- further reduce the release of capital from CCHL, or - maintain the \$600 million capital release and reduce debt levels, or - maintain the \$600 million capital release and further reduce rates.

-In the event of additional funding becoming available Council will make a decision at that time on the basis of a recommendation from staff.
+In the event of additional funding becoming available Council will make a decision as part of a future LTP on the basis of a recommendation from staff.